Vector35/binaryninja-api/docs/getting-started.md

 ![console >](img/console-split.png "Console Split")

 When both the Script Console and the Log view are open, the title of both acts as a tab that can be dragged to either a tabbed view showing only one at a time (the default) or a split view showing both.
 Currently, the console and log views are part of a "Global Area", meaning they are always visible in the same position when switching between open binary tabs in the same window.
 This means they can only dock with each other, and not with the sidebar or the main pane view area.
 It is possible to open additional scripting consoles via the `Create Python Console` action in the [command palette](#command-palette), and these new consoles will appear as additional tabs in the topmost, leftmost tab in the global area.
+Note that `<BACKTICK>` will always focus the original main scripting console, and while any of the other created consoles can be closed (using the button that will appear when hovering over the right edge of its tab), the original one cannot be closed.

 Multi-line input is possible just by doing what you'd normally do in python.
 If you leave a trailing `:` at the end of a line, the box will automatically turn into a multi-line edit box, complete with a command-history.
 To submit that multi-line input, use `<CTRL>-<ENTER>`.
 You can also force multi-line input with `<SHIFT>-<ENTER>`.